How do Marketing managers use Competitive Intelligence?

 - Is your approach to the market unique?

-- Also, if not, who is doing what.
-And what are they saying to prospective customers
+- And what are they saying to prospective customers?

 The marketing department is where you usually find the Competitive Intelligence and Market Analysis function.
 This responsibility of competitor research falls into their already stretched tasks.
 The marketing manager understands that the best Competitive Intelligence has to have every area of the business on board.